Wedrix/watchtower/README.md

 $app->run();
 ```

 The Console component on the other hand, should be used in a cli-tool to offer convenience services like code generation during development.
-Check out the [Symfony Flex recipe](https://github.com/symfony/recipes-contrib/tree/main/wedrix/watchtower/1.0/Command) for example usages in Symfony.
+Check out the [Symfony Flex recipe](https://github.com/symfony/recipes-contrib/tree/main/wedrix/watchtower/1.0/Command) for an example usage in Symfony.

-## For Symfony Users

-If you are a Symfony user, no configuration is needed to start using this package if you allow the associated Flex Recipe to run.
-After installing the package, your GraphQL API will be available at `/graphql.json` as defined in `App\\Controller\\Watchtower\\Controller.php`.
-You can access all the associated console commands using `php bin/console watchtower:~`.

 # Schema